 TM Some writers whom I admire say everything.
 I have been more impressed with myself when I can say more with less instead of overdoing it, and making sure the reader knows every little detail.
 I’d like to rely more heavily on the reader’s own emotions and intelligence.

 It’s like writing sex scenes.
 What you do in such a scene is open it up so that the metaphorical language can stimulate it, so that it’s not clinical, it’s not surgical.
+There is a reason that the erotic scenes you see on websites such as tubev.sex are such a success and you need to tap into this when writing.
 Then the reader can fill it out take it in or remember it.
 But the rest of [getting any scene right] is just keep doing it.
 You just do it again and again.